image249

 • Nearby, a strange doctor named Catron coaches himself through a blinding headache.

-• When Diego suffers a devastating injury to his brain and spinal cord after a fall, Catalina seeks the help of Dr. Catron, her only local source, and sends away for an Indian healer named Loretto.
+• When Diego suffers a devastating injury to his brain and spinal cord after a fall, Catalina seeks the help of Dr. Catron, her only local source, and sends away for a Mescalero Apache healer named Loretto.

 • It is revealed that the doctor is afflicted with a bizarre illness causing compulsive behavior he must suppress in front of the locals.